DanielaPamplona/SWN/README.md

 The parameters follow the same notation as in the article.
 For more details, see XXX.

-In addition you can directly write your question on discussion section, send an email to the *[Daniela Pamplona](daniela.pamplona@ensta-paris.fr)*.
+In addition you can directly write your question on discussion section, send an email to the [Daniela Pamplona](daniela.pamplona@ensta-paris.fr).

 ### Documentation
-For more details on the SWN, please visit the *[project webpage](https://team.inria.fr/biovision/swn/)*.
+For more details on the SWN, please visit the [project webpage](https://team.inria.fr/biovision/swn/).

 ### Citation